DWAC-GakkSimian/dcs-mission-script/README.md

         Places an illumination bomb at the marker location and at a configured altitude (700m default) -uav
-        Spawns a single MQ-9 Reaper at the nearest coalition airbase and routes it to the marker location to orbit -version
+        Spawns a single MQ-9 Reaper at the nearest coalition airbase and routes it to the marker location to orbit -repair
+    	Spawns a single CH-47D to the mark point and will repair any damaged vehicles within a specific radius -version
         Displays the version of DWAC script
 ~~~